How can you be sure you're going to get good service from a recruiter before you send them your CV?

-So how do you avoid that disappointment?
+So, how do you avoid that disappointment?
 How can you know you’re going to get good service from a recruiter before you interact with them?

-The first port of call is often to check their website, as many recruiters list their service standard there.
+The first port of call is to check their website, as many recruiters list their service standard there.
 Otherwise, here are four questions to ask a recruiter to make sure you’re going to get the kind of service you expect.

-Do you respond to everyone?
+1. Do you respond to everyone?

-Not only should recruiters keep the companies they represent in the loop but they should also have the integrity and respect to let you know your application status.
+Not only should recruiters keep the companies they represent in the loop on every position they’re working to fill, but they should also have the integrity and respect to let you know your application status.

-Do you get my permission before sending my details to your clients?
+2. Do you get my permission before sending my details to your clients?

-What screening processes do you carry out to ensure this is a legitimate role?
+3. What screening processes do you carry out to ensure this is a legitimate role?

 They should complete a brief interview and ask about referees and your availability.
-Anything less and you may want to query if they have permission to work on the role, or are they just floating CVs in the hope of securing a placement.
-Trust me, this happens.
+Anything less and you may want to query if they actually have permission from the mining company concerned to work on filling the role in question.
+They might just be floating CVs in the hope of securing a placement.
+Trust us, this happens.

-Do you get paid a commission?
+4. Do you get paid a commission?